danihek/Themecord/README.md

 # Usage / Binding
 Installation script created ```~/dotfiles/scripts``` folder to store ```discordColors.sh``` and ```update_wallpaper.sh```

-If you are using Wayland you can use ```update_wallpaper.sh``` which uses swww and it should work out of the box, but you can write similar script on you own and use ```discordColors.sh``` to copy css to directly to discord .css
+If you are using Wayland you can use ```update_wallpaper.sh``` which uses swww - It should work out of the box, but you can write your own similar script and use ```discordColors.sh``` to copy css to directly to discord .css
 I recommend bind it for quick access or write rofi script for better management

 # Showcase